byterubpay/byterub-site/_posts/2016-03-19-overview-and-logs-for-the-dev-meeting-held-on-2016-03-19.md

 **\<aerbax>** Would these plugins allow for interpreted languages like Lua or Python?
 **\<arnuschky>** :)
 **\<fluffypony>** aerbax I don't see why not, individual CMake files in each plugin folder that allow it to produce a library fix everything
-**\<binaryFate>** We could financially support development of plugin architecture if xmr.to is the first instanciation of those plugins.
+**\<binaryFate>** We could financially support development of plugin architecture if btr.to is the first instanciation of those plugins.
 **\<fluffypony>** if it spits out a .so / .a / .dll with the right hooks then it's fine
 **\<tewinget>** fluffypony> tewinget I mean we can't secure it in the path from random-site-on-the-web down to random-download-folder and eventually into secure-disk-location  <-- and yet, we provide binary downloads...so "random site on the web" could be managed the same as said binary downloads
 **\<tewinget>** just like any random site on the web can offer binaries for download and we can't secure that either